2023 Best Value Other Interdisciplinary Studies Master's Degree Schools in Massachusetts

 Best Massachusetts Schools for Affordable Quality for a Master's in Other Interdisciplinary Studies

-Our analysis found Worcester Polytechnic Institute to be the best value school for other multi/interdisciplinary studies students who want to pursue a master’s degree in Massachusetts.
-WPI is a moderately-sized private not-for-profit school located in the medium-sized city of Worcester.
+Our 2023 rankings named Worcester Polytechnic Institute the best value school in Massachusetts for other multi/interdisciplinary studies students working on their master’s degree.
+WPI is a moderately-sized private not-for-profit school located in the midsize city of Worcester.

-The average tuition and fees for an in-state graduate student at WPI are $29,040 a year.
+In-state tuition fees for graduate students at WPI are $29,040 per year.

 WPI excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Other Interdisciplinary Studies Master’s Degree Schools in Massachusetts list.

-The average tuition and fees for an in-state graduate student at Lesley are $19,050 a year.
+In-state tuition fees for graduate students at Lesley are $19,050 per year.

 Explore all the Best Value Other Multi/Interdisciplinary Studies Schools in the New England Area or other specific states within that region.